-In assessing the usefulness of the LBSPR method and evaluating its potential to provide a tool for the cost-effective assessment of data-poor fisheries like Sierra Leone, an empirical test was conducted by comparing the cod LBSPR model (data-poor assessment) against the analytical stock assessment model utilised by the Marine and Freshwater Research Institute (rich-data assessment), Iceland (MFRI, 2020).
+To assess the usefulness of the LBSPR method and evaluate its potential to provide a tool for the cost-effective assessment of data-poor fisheries, such as Sierra Leone, an empirical test was conducted by comparing the cod LBSPR model (data-poor assessment) against the analytical stock assessment model utilised by the Marine and Freshwater Research Institute (rich-data assessment), Iceland (MFRI, 2020).
 For the LBSPR model, length-frequency data for commercial bottom trawls from 1970-2020 were used as inputs for the model.
-All input parameters were either taken from the literature or estimated from data.
+All input parameters were either obtained from the literature or estimated from the data.
 Growth parameters were estimated from data by fitting a von Bertalanffy model using the FSA R package (Ogle et al., 2022).
-The $L{50}$ parameter was taken from Marteinsdottir & Begg (2002), and $L{95}$ was estimated from maturity data collected by MFRI.
-The Icelandic cod stock assessment uses a natural mortality coefficient of 0.2.
-Therefore, this value was used to convert the resulting F/M ratios to F for comparison with the official stock assessment.
+The L{50} parameter was taken from Marteinsdottir and Begg (2002), and L{95} was estimated from the maturity data collected by the MFRI.
+The Icelandic cod stock assessment used a natural mortality coefficient of 0.2.
+Therefore, this value was used to convert the resulting F/M ratios to F ratios for comparison with the official stock assessment.